 Do I have to enroll in any other Medicare Parts to enroll in Part D?

 To enroll in a Part D plan, you must have already enrolled in Medicare Part A and Medicare Part B health plans.
 Also, you must live in the Part D plan’s service area.

 What is creditable prescription drug coverage?

-Creditable prescription drug coverage is typically obtained through insurance companies that provide coverage on behalf of employers or unions and is expected to pay, on average, at least as much as Medicare’s standard prescription drug coverage.
+Creditable prescription drug coverage is typically obtained through private insurance companies that provide coverage on behalf of employers or unions and is expected to pay, on average, at least as much as Medicare’s standard prescription drug coverage.

 Will incurring a Medicare Plan D late enrollment penalty cause me to have higher prescription drug costs?

 Not directly.
 Your prescription drug costs will not be affected by a late enrollment penalty.
 However, your monthly premium will be more expensive.

 Can I join a Medicare prescription drug plan if I have a Medigap policy with drug coverage?

 No. You cannot have a Medicare prescription drug plan if you already have a Medigap policy with drug coverage.
 If you have a Medigap policy with drug coverage and would like to adopt one of the Medicare prescription drug plan options, you will have to inform your Medigap provider and have them make sure your Medigap drug coverage ends.